 The most famous of Pike Place’s used bookstores, Left Bank Books is a fascinating detour through whimsy and anarchy.
 A second-floor window seat overlooking the market entrance makes it comfy for trying-before-you-buy.

 7. Buy a Handmade Gift

-Pike Place is a great place to do Christmas shopping, as (with the exception of grandfathered-in Starbucks) every shop, stall, and vendor at Pike Place is independently owned and operated- no chains!
+Pike Place is a great place to do Christmas shopping, since (with the exception of grandfathered-in Starbucks) every shop, stall, and vendor at Pike Place is independently owned and operated- no chains!
 The market is populated by local craftspeople, indigenous artisans, and up and coming artists- selling perfect gifts in every price range